Gamekyo : Blog : Estimations Japon

 Voici des Estimations concernant les jeux suivants :

-Selon Tsutaya d’abord, le jeu Donkey Kong Tropical Freeze resterait stable à la première place, God of War sur Ps4 gagnerait deux places, Nintendo Labo Toy - Con 01 : Variety Kit perdrait deux places, The Snack World sur Nintendo Switch resterait stable, Nintendo Labo Toy-Con 02 : Robot Kit quitterait le classement, Far Cry 5 resterait stable, Super Mario Odyssey perdrait une place, Splatoon 2 gagnerait deux places, Mario Kart 8 Deluxe perdrait une place, The Legend of Zelda : Breath of the Wild gagnerait trois places, Monster Hunter World quitterait le classement, Detective Pikachu gagnerait une place, Pokken Tournament DX perdrait trois et Pokemon Ultra Moon et Ni No Kuni 2 feraient leurs retours.
+Selon Tsutaya d’abord, le jeu Donkey Kong Tropical Freeze perdrait une place, God of War sur Ps4 perdrait quatre places, Nintendo Labo Toy - Con 01 : Variety Kit perdrait deux places, The Snack World sur Nintendo Switch resterait stable, Far Cry 5 perdrait une place, Super Mario Odyssey perdrait aussi une place, Splatoon 2 resterait stable, Mario Kart 8 Deluxe gagnerait une place, The Legend of Zelda : Breath of the Wild resterait stable, Monster Hunter World ferait son retour, Detective Pikachu perdait une place, Dragon Quest Builders sur Nintendo Switch et Pokemon Ultra Sun 2 feraient leurs retours.

-De plus, selon Comgnet, le jeu Donkey Kong Tropical Freeze resterait à la première place, Nintendo Labo Toy - Con 01 : Variety Kit perdrait une place, God of War sur Ps4 gagnerait deux places, Nintendo Labo Toy-Con 02 : Robot Kit quitterait le classement, The Snack World sur Nintendo Switch perdrait cinq places, Far Cry 5 gagnerait quatre places, The Legend of Zelda : Breath of the Wild gagnerait quatre places, Splatoon 2 gagnerait trois places et Mario Kart 8 Deluxe perdrait deux places.
+De plus, selon Comgnet, le jeu Donkey Kong Tropical Freeze perdrait deux places, Nintendo Labo Toy - Con 01 : Variety Kit perdrait quatre places, God of War sur Ps4 quitterait le classement, The Snack World sur Nintendo Switch quitterait aussi le classement, Far Cry 5 gagnerait quatre places, The Legend of Zelda : Breath of the Wild perdrait cinq places, Splatoon 2 resterait stable et Mario Kart 8 Deluxe perdrait deux places.

 Enfin, pour terminer, voici quelques places intéressantes du Top Amazon Japon.
-Le jeu Donkey Kong Tropical Freeze serait cinquième, Nintendo Labo Toy - Con 01 : Variety Kit serait septième et God of War sur Ps4 serait vingtième.
+Le jeu Donkey Kong Tropical Freeze serait treizième, Nintendo Labo Toy - Con 01 : Variety Kit serait seizième et God of War sur Ps4 serait trente-neuvième.

-Au niveau Hardware, il ne devrait pas y avoir de changement.
-La Nintendo Switch serait première, la Ps4 deuxième et la 3DS troisième.
-Réponse mercredi prochain...

 Source : http://www.tsutaya.co.jp/rank/game.html?r=W090